Iconic Waldorf Astoria New York Reopens, After Eight Year Closure

 Back in the day, the Waldorf Astoria New York was one of the most well-known hotels in New York, and for that matter, in the United States.
 However, a lot has changed in the past decade.

 In 2015, the hotel was purchased by a Chinese firm for $1.95 billion.
 The hotel was a bit past its prime at this point (it initially opened all the way back in 1931), so it closed in 2017, with plans for a $1 billion makeover.
-This makeover has dragged on way longer than planned, due to a variety of factors, including corruption, the pandemic, and more.
+This makeover dragged on way longer than planned, due to a variety of factors, including corruption, the pandemic, and more.

-Waldorf Astoria New York to open after renovation
+Waldorf Astoria New York opens after renovation

 Waldorf Astoria New York exterior rendering